 Tour Highlights:

-• Travel with the best Inca Trail Tour Operator.
+• Travel with the best Inca Trail Tour Operator

-• Stay in the best and least crowded campsites.
+• Stay in the best and least crowded campsites

-• Personal porter included for 7 kg (15 lb) of your gear.
+• Personal porter included for 7 kg (15 lb) of your gear

 • Arrive at the Inca sites at exclusive hours.

-• Enjoy the panoramic trains on your return (Vistadome or 360 train).
+• Enjoy the panoramic trains on your return (Vistadome or 360 train)

-Inca Trail 4 days 3 nights at a Glance
+Inca Trail Trek at a Glance

-• Day 1: Training day
+Day 1: Training day:

-Cusco — Km 82 — Patallacta — Ayapata (14km, 6hrs).- Depart your hotel around 4:30 a.m. and drive to Km 82 to start the Inca Trail hike to Machu Picchu.
-The first campsite is 3,300m (10,826ft).
-We spend the night in comfortable tents.
+• Cusco —Km 82 — Patallacta — Ayapata (14 km, 6 hrs): You will be picked up from your hotel in Cusco and then travel by car to Kilometre 82 to start the Inca Trail hike to Machu Picchu.
+The first campsite is located at 3,300 meters or 10,826 feet.
+We sleep in comfortable tents.

-• Day 2: The Challenge
+Day 2: The Challenge:

-Ayapata — Warmiwañuska — Chaquicocha (16km, 10 hrs).- The most challenging and longest day of the Trek.
-You'll pass through 2 mountains in 10 hours of hiking: the Dead Woman’s Pass, the highest point of the Inca Trail hike at 4,215m (13,829ft), and the Runkuraqay Pass at 4,000 m (13,123ft).
+• Ayapata — Warmiwañuska — Chaquicocha (16km, 10 hrs): This is the toughest and, of course, the longest day of the Inca Trek.
+You'll pass through 2 mountains in 10 hours of hiking: Dead Woman’s Pass, which is the highest point of the Inca Trail, and Runkuraqay Pass.

-• Day 3: The easy day
+Day 3: The easy day:

-• Day 4: Discover Machu Picchu
+Day 4: Discover Machu Picchu:

-Campsite locations might change depending on availability and the final campsite assignment.
+• Campsite locations might change depending on availability and the final campsite assignment.

 Included: